Directly from the specialist – high-quality technology so that you get the best solution.

 • Timer control of recording devices

-HDMI-CEC from the TV manufacturers
+HDMI-CEC from TV manufacturers

-SURNAME MANUFACTURER
+NAME MANUFACTURER

 Anynet+ Samsung